|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 6-10 ounces Thai rice noodles (preferably flat, Pad Thai-type noodles or enough for 2-4 portions)
+- 6 to 10 ounces Thai rice noodles (preferably flat, Pad Thai-type noodles or enough for 2 to 4 portions)

 - 2 tablespoons vegetable oil (for stir-frying)

 - Garnish: a handful of chopped or ground cashews